Candidates must apply (and be accepted) to Clemson University as incoming Freshmen.

 Lyceum Socratic tutors mentor and guide Lyceum Scholars through their intellectual development.
 Tutors will help students connect theory (i.e., the ideas they learn in class) to real-life practice and develop an appreciation for the importance of moral character.

-Each Lyceum Scholar is assigned a Socratic Tutor from the Clemson Institute faculty and staff.
-Lyceum Scholars will meet with their Socratic tutor sometimes in one-on-one meetings and sometimes with other scholars assigned to their Socratic tutor.
+Each Lyceum Scholar is assigned a Socratic Tutor from the Clemson Institute faculty and staff each semester.
+Lyceum Scholars will meet with their Socratic tutor approximately twice a month during the school year.

 Lyceum scholars may study abroad for one semester (assuming that no other Lyceum courses have been missed), but scholars will receive a half-scholarship for that academic year.